Venafi/vssh-cli/.github/README.md

 <!-- HEADER END-->

 # vSSH CLI
 vSSH CLI is a command line utility designed to simplify generation and enrollment of machine identities for SSH access.
-System administrators can enroll SSH certificates from Venafi SSH Protect and use them to connect to their infrastructure. vSSH CLI can be used to enroll SSH certificates for applications and hosts.
+System administrators can enroll SSH certificates from [CyberArk SSH Manager for Machines](https://www.cyberark.com/products/ssh-manager-for-machines/) and use them to connect to their infrastructure. vSSH CLI can be used to enroll SSH certificates for applications and hosts.

 ## Compatibility
-vSSH CLI releases are tested using the latest version of [Venafi SSH Protect](https://www.venafi.com/platform/ssh-protect).
+vSSH CLI releases are tested using the latest version of [CyberArk SSH Manager for Machines](https://www.cyberark.com/products/ssh-manager-for-machines/).
 General functionality of the
-[latest vSSH CLI release](../releases/latest) should be compatible with Venafi SSH Protect 21.4 or higher.
+[latest vSSH CLI release](../releases/latest) should be compatible with SSH Manager for Machines 21.4 or higher.

 ## Links
 Use these to quickly jump to a relevant section: